-Accreditation: The Utah State Office of Education provides the opportunity for two endorsements: Administrative Medical Assistant and Clinical Medical Assistant.
-Each endorsement requires the passing of two benchmark tests given by the Bridgerland Technical College Assessment Center.
-After successful completion of the certificate, students are eligible to sit for the AAMA Certification Exam, which is a national exam to qualify those who pass to work in any state with the Certified Medical Assistant (CMA) credential.
+Accreditation: After successful completion of the Medical Assisting program, students are eligible to sit for the AAMA Certification Exam, which is a national exam to qualify those who pass to work in any state with the Certified Medical Assistant (CMA) credential.

 Medical Assisting is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB).
 The Commission on Accreditation of Allied Health Education Programs can be contacted at (727) 210-2350 or at 25400 US Highway 19 North Suite 158, Clearwater, FL 33763.

 - To prepare competent entry-level medical assistants in the cognitive (knowledge), psychomotor (skills), and affective (learning) domains.

 - To prepare students to successfully complete the Certified Medical Assistant (CMA) Exam and to be competent and knowledgeable in all aspects of the medical assisting profession.

 - To help students develop professionalism and facilitate their entry into the healthcare setting where they may become valuable employees in a medical office.

 WorkKeys Assessment: Workplace Documents (Level 5), Graphic Literacy (Level 5), and Applied Math (Level 5).
 Schedule an appointment here or call (435) 750-3188.
 Need a review?
 Enroll directly in Academic Learning.